-The key aim of Café Class is to provide real authentic Italian food with a menu that has the staple favourites but one which also embraces seasonally available foods and which appeals to customers.
+The key aim of Café Class restaurant is to provide real authentic Italian food with a menu that has the staple favourites but one which also embraces seasonally available foods and which appeals to customers.

 At Café Class we are always listening to our customers and so the menu can range from Pasta and Pizza to include Lobster, Oysters, Calamari, fresh fish, a range of salads and dishes to satisfy the most ardent carnivores and vegetarians alike.